ImpGuard/heimer/docs/specs.md

 Overview
 ========

-The Heimer script takes a format file and generates a parser which will parse files for the format specified by the format file.
+The InstaParse script takes a format file and generates a parser which will parse files for the format specified by the format file.
 It supports generating parser code in Python, C++, and Java and can be extended to other languages in the future.